mickyreed/my-laravel-app-WYSIWYG-editor-tutorial/README.md

 - As you may have noticed the example provided uses Bootstrap via a CDN.
 - We will be using Tailwind CSS instead of Bootstrap.
 - So let's update the setup to work with Tailwind CSS:
-- We will also add "Go to Form" and "Cancel" buttons to make it easy to navigation between the views

 <br>